gregcartwright/dissertation/NewPlan.md

 There should not be one tool for measuring frailty, as different tools suit different purposes.

+Note: this service evaluation project did not need any ethics approval once registered with the audit department.

+Looked at all emergency admissions for a year of patients aged >= 75, mean age of these was 84.

 ### Kingsfund 2014
 Frailty is common amongst those who are housebound live in a care home or who have home care needs.
 This is in line with the CFS definitions of frailty.